 The University prohibits the unlawful manufacture, attempted manufacture, cultivation, distribution, possession, sale and/or use of illegal drugs and substances, unauthorized prescription drugs, stimulants, hallucinogens, designer and/or synthetic drugs, prohibited drugs and drug-related paraphernalia, and/or other similar non-prescribed agents known to be harmful or habit-forming drugs or chemicals (such as those used in huffing) on or off University property.

-Students accused of violating this policy may go before an Honor Board and, if found responsible, expect sanctions up to and including suspension from the University.
+Students accused of violating this policy may go before an Honor Board and, if found responsible, expect sanctions up to and including suspension and/or dismissal from the University.
 Additional sanctions may include required drug testing at the student's expense; a positive finding of a drug test will constitute evidence of drug use and further sanction(s) will be imposed.
 Hair or other types of drug testing may be required at the student's own expense.

 Any suspicion of drug use should be reported immediately to Campus Safety & Security as withholding knowledge constitutes equal responsibility and involvement in the incident.